 It has been over a decade since the Dallas Cowboys left historic Texas Stadium in Irving and moved a few minutes down the road into AT&T Stadium in Arlington.
 At the time, and even with some still today, the change was unpopular, but the upgrade owner Jerry Jones helped make gives America’s Team an undeniably beautiful home.

 For 38 years, through 2008, Texas Stadium was the epicenter of football and music memories.
-From deep NFL playoff runs and Super Bowls to SMU’s college football dynasty to high school championships to Garth Brooks concerts, the 65,000-seat stadium — famously known for the “hole in the roof” when construction crews abandoned putting in a retractable roof — was considered one of the best in the United States.
+From deep NFL playoff runs and Super Bowls with the Cowboys to SMU’s college football dynasty to high school football championships to Garth Brooks concerts, the 65,000-seat stadium — famously known for the “hole in the roof” when construction crews abandoned putting in a retractable roof — was considered one of the best in the United States.

 Then, on April 11, 2010, it was demolished by a controlled implosion.